broadinstitute/wfl/docs/md/usage-retry.md

 where all 500 original workflows are retried.

 Consider whether you should wait for all workflows in the submission to complete before initiating a retry to avoid multiple workflows running concurrently in competition for the same output files.

 #### Race condition when retrying the same workload concurrently

 A caller could hit this endpoint for the same workload multiple times in quick succession, making possible a race condition where each run retries the same set of workflows.

 Future improvements will make this operation threadsafe, but in the interim try to wait for a response from your retry request before resubmitting.

 ## Retrying Failures via WFL Runbook

+For legacy (non-staged) workloads,
 WFL remembers enough about submissions to let you quickly resubmit failed workflows with the same inputs/options as they were originally submitted.